lino-framework/lino/docs/admin/install_windows.rst

 should have the following content::

   c:\snapshots\lino
+  c:\snapshots\python-dateutil
   c:\snapshots\appy
+  c:\snapshots\Cheetah-2.4.4
+  c:\snapshots\PyYAML-3.10\lib
   c:\mypy

-The directory :file:`c:\\mypy` is the place where you'll hold your local Python projects.
+The directory :file:`c:\\mypy` is the place where you will hold your local Python projects.
+You may choose some other location, but we recommend a name without spaces and non-ascii characters.

 Test whether Lino is installed
 ------------------------------